djsoulspotti-ops/Skajla/docs/CODE_OPTIMIZATION_REPORT_2025_11_12.md

 ## 🏆 Conclusion

-The SKAILA codebase review identified significant opportunities for improvement in error handling, code organization, and observability.
+The SKAJLA codebase review identified significant opportunities for improvement in error handling, code organization, and observability.
 The **Error Handling Framework** provides a production-ready solution to systematically address these issues.

 **Key Wins:**
 - ✅ Production-grade error handling framework (500+ lines)